Skip to main content

 Figure 2 – Failure of a CPVC pipe due to absorption of a phthalate plasticizer from a gasket.

-Certain chemicals such as phthalates have even higher affinity with PVC and can be absorbed by the polymer to the point of causing a macro-softening effect.
-Phthalates are actually one of the common additives used in PVC for making plasticized PVC tubes.
-The tubes are soft and flexible because of the plasticizing effect of the phthalate.
-Plasticizers interact with the polymer’s molecular forces reducing them, but not to the point of solvating the polymer.
-Therefore, if phthalates contact rigid PVC parts, such as piping, it can result in devastating effects.
-An example of a failure due to migration of plasticizers into piping systems is shown in Figure 2.
-Here, the piping system is CPVC and not PVC.
-However, both perform similarly when exposed to phthalates.
-For the example shown, a rubber gasket was used on a CPVC piping and the phthalates in the rubber migrated from the rubber to the pipe, leading to softening and rupture of the pipe.
+Certain chemicals, such as phthalates, have an even higher affinity with PVC and can be absorbed by the polymer to the point of causing a macro-softening effect.
+Phthalates are, in fact, common additives used in PVC to create plasticized PVC tubes, which are soft and flexible due to their plasticizing effect.
+Plasticizers interact with the polymer’s molecular forces, reducing them without solvating the polymer.
+Therefore, if phthalates contact rigid PVC parts, such as piping, it can lead to devastating PVC failure.
+An example of PVC failure due to plasticizer migration into piping systems is shown in Figure 2.
+Here, the piping system is CPVC, not PVC, but both perform similarly when exposed to phthalates.
+In this example, a rubber gasket used on CPVC piping allowed phthalates to migrate from the rubber to the pipe, leading to softening and rupture – a clear instance of PVC failure.
 A more in-depth discussion of this failure is discussed in the white paper Proset Rubber Gasket Failure .

 There are several methods that can be used as failure prevention measures during design stages to verify any incompatibilities of the material with substances that it may come in contact with.
 One example is a test that we commonly perform on many polymers including PVC which provides a relative measure of environmental stress cracking resistance (ASTM D 543).
 These types of tests are very beneficial because plastics like PVC are formulated and compounded using many different additives which can greatly affect chemical compatibility.
-Therefore, one PVC grade may be affected by a given chemical, while another may not.
+Thus, one PVC grade might be affected by a given chemical, while another may not, directly impacting the potential for PVC failure.
 For example, Freon 11 (trichlorofluoromethane) is a chemical known to be incompatible specifically with impact modified PVC grades.

 Cracked PVC pipe